spatie/mailcoach-packages/README.md

 ## Welcome to Mailcoach

-[Mailcoach](https://mailcoach.app) is a self-hosted email list manager - in a modern jacket.
+[Mailcoach](https://mailcoach.app) is an email list manager - in a modern jacket.

 It features:
 - Subscribers and lists management